 A Random Invitation: The American Community Survey

-Earlier this week I opened my mail to find an invitation--not to a party but to be a participant in the American Community Survey (ACS).
+Earlier this week I opened my mail to find an invitation—not to go to a party, but rather to be a participant in the American Community Survey (ACS).
 As a sociologist, this was exciting since I have used ACS data in my research and teaching for many years.
-I will now get to be a part of the process from the inside.
+Now I will get to be a part of the process from the inside.

-The ACS is a survey conducted by the U.S. Census Bureau each year to learn more about the American population between the census collection, which takes place every ten years.
-Not only does the survey provide data on population changes, it also provides us with data annually on marital status, housing, education, and income.
+The ACS is a survey conducted by the U.S. Census Bureau each year to learn more about the American population between the census collections, which take place every ten years.
+Not only does the survey provide data on population changes, it also provides us with annual data on marital status, housing, education, and income.

 While by law the census studies the entire population—or at least attempts to include the entire population—the ACS is a smaller sample of approximately 3.5 million Americans, randomly selected by home address.
 According to the Census’s population clock site, the U.S. population is just over 314 million, making the ACS survey a sample of just over 1 percent of the overall population.

-Of course, people who have no home address get left out of a survey like this, so there is a built in selection bias preventing us from learning more about individuals who are homeless.
-And those that are included may choose not to participate, although technically the law requires those selected to participate.
+Of course, people who have no home address get left out of a survey like this, so there is a built-in selection bias preventing us from learning more about individuals who are homeless.
+And those who are included may choose not to participate, although technically the law requires those selected to participate.
 People who are very busy or those who do not understand the instructions may simply fail to complete the survey.
-If one group or type of respondent is more prone to skip the survey, this too could skew the results.
+If one group or type of respondent is more prone to skip the survey than others, this too could skew the results.

-Without the ACS, we would lose valuable updates about poverty, about who has health insurance, and population and transportation shifts that contribute to where the federal government spends money on infrastructure like roads and bridges.
+Without the ACS, we would lose valuable updates about poverty, about who has health insurance, and about population and transportation shifts that contribute to where the federal government spends money on infrastructure like roads and bridges.
 Economists expressed concern that businesses would lose valuable customer data as well.
 (The ACS does not provide individual names, addresses or responses.
-Disclosure of any individual’s personal information could lead to five years in prison and/or a $250,000 fine).
+Disclosure of any individual’s personal information can lead to five years in prison, a $250,000 fine, or both).